-With New Year’s Eve behind us, and most hangovers forgotten, resolutions to not drink so much are fading away by now.
-Bowl games, family gatherings, and cold winters may create opportunities for excessive alcoholic intake.
-It is obvious that the best way to avoid a hangover is to limit or avoid alcohol intake.
-For many this simply will not happen.
+With New Year’s Eve behind us and most hangovers forgotten, resolutions to not drink so much are fading away now.
+Bowl games, family gatherings, and cold winters may create opportunities for excessive alcohol intake.
+The best way to avoid a hangover is to limit or avoid alcohol intake.
+For many, this will not happen.
 For those, there are medical strategies to minimize the effects of alcohol.
-A short primer on this malady may be of use to avoid the full consequences of an evening of suspect judgement.
+A little lesson on this disorder may be helpful to prevent the full ramifications of a night of doubtful judgment.

 What Causes a Hangover?